BergQuester/v8tr.github.io/_posts/2018-04-19-core-data-stack-swift-4.md

 `NSPersistentContainer` exposes a *managed object model*, a *managed object context* and a *persistent store coordinator* as well as provides many convenience methods when working them, especially when it comes to multithreaded applications.

-Let's briefly go through the `NSPersistentContainer`'s interface:
+Let's briefly go through the `NSPersistentContainer`'s interface.

 #### Initialization